ABOUT JUDGES MATTER

 Genevieve (Jenna) Maujean

-Jenna Maujean holds a BComm in Economic & Law, LLB, and an LLM in Public Law from the University of Cape Town (UCT).
-The second semester of her LLM was spent at Radboud University in the Netherlands focusing on international law courses.
+Jenna is Project Manager and researcher at Judges Matter.
+Jenna holds a BComm (Economics & Law), LLB, and an LLM in Public Law from the University of Cape Town (UCT).
+In the second semester of her LLM was spent at Radboud University in the Netherlands focusing on international law courses.
 Jenna’s final dissertation focused on how the JSC impacts the legitimacy of the judiciary through the appointment and accountability processes.
-She has specific interests in Constitutional Law, Human Rights Advocacy, Social Justice and Environmental Law.
+Jenna has specific interests in Constitutional Law, Human Rights Advocacy, Social Justice and Environmental Law.
+She has published legal analysis articles in the press.

 Should you have any questions please do not hesitate to contact us on email.